christopherlh2005/GitHub-portfolio/README.md

 The application backend uses Java (with JUnit tests), and the frontend uses Typescript, CSS, and HTML (with Playwright tests).
 It was developed through agile development via sprints.

 Video: https://drive.google.com/file/d/1RZmLy6_XNXK29ZUVbN4IiXJhSk9YnHmc/view?usp=sharing

+For More Details: Watch the video (about 2 mins long) and click on the subfolder to access the more detailed REAME and code.